CourtneyD2/BS-template-Looper/README.md

 # BS-template-Looper

-A boostrap template/site example, though does not include server side functionality this is just the ui aspects
+A boostrap template/site example, this is a static page and lacks server functionality

 https://courtneyd2.github.io/BS-template-Looper/